redmundnacario/node-express/places-app/readme.md

 ### Branch: part2-error-handling

 * error handling middleware added in the main app.js
-* erro handled per route if the result is empty and then throw error to activate middleware.
+* error handled per route if the result is empty and then throw error to activate middleware.

+### Branch: part3-error-model

+* error model added.
+Class extends Error object